icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 A Healthcare Element is a piece of medical information that can be used to give more details about the context of a Patient or a Data Sample.
 Healthcare Elements can be created by Patients and Healthcare Professionals.
-As they contain sensitive information, it is possible to access them only if in possess of a delegation.
+The sensitive information they contain are encrypted and can be accessed only if the Data Owner has a delegation.

 :::note